hoadm-net/ViText2Cypher/README.md

 ## Contributing

-This is a research project.
-For questions about the methodology or to contribute to the baseline development, please refer to the research documentation (to be added in Phase 2).
+This is a research project focused on Vietnamese Text-to-Cypher translation.